U.S. May Have Snubbed a Critical Deal-Maker in China Trade Talks

 In China, the situation is almost entirely flipped, with high-level control making use of focused experts.
 “The Chinese communist party has what’s called leading small groups—LSGs—for all important policy matters,” said Elizabeth Larus, a professor of political science and international affairs at the University of Mary Washington and expert in the politics of China.
 “Xi Jinping is the leader of most of these leading small groups.”
 Xi also happens to be the president of the PRC and the general secretary of the Communist Party of China.

 But Xi relies on others for the actual negotiations.
-Vice Premier Liu He had been the top Chinese negotiator for the trade talks but the discussions ended in May with no resolutions and it appeared that Xi might have lost faith in Liu.
+Vice Premier Liu had been the top Chinese negotiator for the trade talks but the discussions ended in May with no resolutions and it appeared that Xi might have lost faith in him.
 “Wang Qishan has a long history of being a really tough negotiator and being close to Xi Jinping,” Larus said.

 Trump and Xi are both expected at the G20 talks at the end of June in Japan.
 “Trump wants to meet Xi Xhingping at the G20 at the end of the month,” Larus said.
 “There’s a possibility that Trump does not want a flurry of activity before he meets Xi.
 That would be consistent with his habit of meeting with top leaders and trying to get some kind of deal with the top leaders and then you have the officials work it out.”